-3D mesh multiresolution analysis [14] is a useful tool to reach an acceptable trade-off between the mesh complexity and the capacity of the available resources.
-Such an analysis produces a very coarse mesh that represents the basic shape (low frequencies) and several detail bands at different resolution levels (medium and high frequencies).
-These methods permit realizing a synthesis process during which multiple representations with different complexities (i.e. resolutions) can be created.
+Practically, 3D mesh multiresolution analysis [14] is a useful tool to reach an acceptable trade-off between the mesh complexity and the capacity of the available resources.
+Such an analysis finally produces a very coarse mesh that represents the basic shape (low frequencies) and a set of details information at different resolution levels (median and high frequencies).
+These methods also permit realizing a synthesis process during which multiple representations with different complexities (i.e. resolutions) can be created.

-The most interesting point of the multiresolution analysis for watermarking is its flexibility: inserting at different locations allows to meet different application demands.
-For example, insertion in the coarsest-level representation can ensure a good robustness, while embedding in the detail bands provides an excellent capacity.
+As mentioned above, the most interesting point of the multiresolution analysis for watermarking is its flexibility: there are different available locations authorized to meet different application demands.
+For example, insertion in the coarsest-level representation ensures a good robustness, while embedding in the details parts provides an excellent capacity.
 Under the same additive insertion intensity, insertion in the mesh low resolution component can be both more robust and more imperceptible because such an insertion makes the object expand or contract a little, while keeping its basic shape.
-The insertion in high resolution levels may permit constructing effective fragile watermarks capable of precisely locating the attacks.
+The insertion in high resolution levels may permit constructing some effective fragile watermarks with a precise localization ability of the attacks.

 Wavelets are a common tool for such a multiresolution analysis.
-The mathematical formulation of wavelet analysis and synthesis of 3D meshes was introduced by Lounsbery et al. [15].
+The mathematical formulation of the wavelet analysis and synthesis of 3D meshes was introduced by Lounsbery et al. [15].
 Fig. 3 illustrates one iteration of the lazy wavelet decomposition mechanism.
 A group of four triangles is merged into one, and three of the six initial vertices are conserved in the lower resolution.
-The wavelet coefficients are calculated as the prediction errors for all the deleted vertices, and they are 3D vectors associated with each edge of the coarser-level mesh.
+The wavelet coefficients are calculated as the prediction errors for all the deleted vertices, and they are 3D vectors associated with each edge of the coarser mesh.
 One straightforward prediction is the midpoint of the two conserved vertices having been incident to the deleted vertex.
-Note that this kind of wavelet analysis is applicable only on semi-regular meshes.
-Fig. 4 shows the wavelet decomposition of a dense Rabbit mesh; the watermark can be inserted either in the coarsest-level mesh (robust watermark), or in the wavelet coefficients at different levels (high-capacity or fragile watermarks).
+Note that this kind of wavelet analysis is applicable only on semi-regular triangular meshes.
+Fig. 4 shows the wavelet decomposition of a dense rabbit mesh; the watermark can be inserted either in the coarsest-level mesh (robust watermark), or in the wavelet coefficients at different levels (high-capacity or fragile watermarks).